-10 Best Mulch Alternatives for Your Garden in 2022 (with Pictures)
+10 Best Mulch Alternatives for Your Garden (with Pictures)

 Mulch can be beneficial in your garden for several reasons.
 Mulch provides weed control, protects your plants from the cold, and can help your soil retain water.
 The downside to mulch is that it needs to be replaced frequently, sometimes even yearly.
 This can get pricey.
 But, there are other alternatives to mulch that are more cost effective and/or last longer than mulch.
 Let’s look at 10 of the best mulch alternatives for your garden.

 The 10 Best Mulch Alternatives for Your Garden

 Chances are, you have seen pea gravel in someone’s garden in place of mulch.
 Unlike traditional gravel, pea gravel is smooth, round, small, and more colorful.
 Pea gravel is commonly used in walkways, line driveways, or surrounding playgrounds and patios.
 It’s easy to find at most home improvement stores, though it’s heavy to cart around.